baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part3ingest.md

 > :hatched_chick: For easiness, this fake data is inspired from official dbt example called `jaffle_shop`but with extra columns for better use-cases with Metabase (more fields, and more lines).
 Full credits goes to this official dbt example repository.

-**Download** the fake data provided in this workshop Github repository.
+**Download** the fake data provided in this workshop Github repository (see below).
 It consist of 3 CSV files, with fake data (generated with www.Mockaroo.com).

 **Copy** these CSV files inside the `quick_workshop/seeds` folder.

-You can do if with click-cloick-click in your Jupyter Notebook, or just get them via your Python terminal:
+You can do if with click-click-click in your Jupyter Notebook, or just get them via your Python terminal:

 ``` bash
 # Move to the Seeds folder